 Being a working mom and still keeping up on a home is anything but easy.
 Not only are many of your daily hours spent working, but the last thing I feel like doing as a working mom is doing more work when my work day gets done.
 Maybe you can relate?
 But, even with help from family members, I find that having a plan for what to clean each day and how to break bigger cleaning tasks down throughout the week makes it so much easier.
 If you have an hour before work, an hour after work, and an hour before you shut down for the evening each day, you will have an excellent handle on a cleaning schedule that will help you have a cleaner and more organized home every day.

-Before we go any further, be sure to enter your email address below to get instant access to a printable cleaning calendar that will tell you exactly what to clean in March (or any month).
+Before we go any further, be sure to enter your email address below to get instant access to a printable cleaning schedule perfect for working moms.
+Just tell us where to send it!

 Before you get started…